 Species No. of animals Conc. (w/w) Observations and remarks (specify degree and nature if irritation, any serious lesions, reversibility) Ref.
 Rabbit 6 0.005 ml of 100% One hour post-instillation conjunctival redness (grade 3) and discharge (grade 2.8) observed.
 The mean scores for the 24, 48 and 72 hour readings for corneal opacity, iris, conjunctival redness, chemosis and discharge were all approx 0.5.
 All lesions had resolved by day 7.
-8 Rabbit 60 1 and 5% A report in the secondary literature of severe eye injury observed in rabbits associated with instillation of an unstated amount of 5%, could not be substantiated as the information was not found in the reference stated.
+This study did not conform to the EU Annex V protocol in that only a very small amount of substance was used in the test.
+8 Rabbit 60 1 and 5%.
+A report in the secondary literature of severe eye injury observed in rabbits associated with instillation of an unstated amount of 5%, could not be substantiated as the information was not found in the reference stated.
 1